usabilla/button-generator/README.md

 BUTTON GENERATOR
 ===

-This module permit to generate a button picture (png format) based on parameters.
+This module permit to generate a button image (png format) based on parameters.

 ##Setup
 ```